 You can use ‘VSYNC On’ to synchronize the frame rates – or ‘VSYNC Off’ with manually capped FPS rate if you want the least amount of input lag.

 The PureXP+ technology works from 75Hz up to 240Hz, so you can experiment yourself and see what works best for you.
 The best settings will vary between different games too.

 PureXP+ cannot be active at the same time as FreeSync/G-SYNC Compatible.

-The ViewSonic XG270 will also get a new firmware update sometime in Q1 2020, which will allow you to change strobe pulse-length (with four different levels) to lower the amount of sacrificed brightness at the cost of motion clarity.
+The ViewSonic XG270 also provides you with the ability to change strobe pulse-length (with four different levels) to lower the amount of sacrificed brightness at the cost of motion clarity.

 Besides the impeccable MBR performance with minimal strobe crosstalk, the ViewSonic XG270 monitor offers an unnoticeable input lag of ~2ms and a rapid 1ms GtG pixel response time speed that’s on par with 240Hz TN models.

 There are five different response time overdrive modes (Standard, Fast, Faster, Ultra Fast, Fastest).

 When PureXP+ is enabled, you cannot adjust the overdrive settings.
 Instead, a custom hidden overdrive mode is used for the optimal performance.